octobercms/docs/backend-forms.md

     preview:
         title: View Blog Post

-The following fields are required in the form configuration file:
+The following fields are required in the form configuration file.

 Field | Description
 ------------- | -------------